Skip to content

 • Clearlight Sanctuary 1 vs Sunlighten mPulse Aspire

 These are the two most cross-shopped premium full-spectrum cabins.
 Both add a real near-infrared emitter to a far-infrared cabin.
-The difference is EMF evidence: Clearlight publishes independent results below 0.8 mG at all positions, while Sunlighten's under-1 mG claim is contested by independent meters that read up to about 2 mG at the seat.
+The difference is EMF evidence: Clearlight publishes a commissioned VitaTech report below 0.8 mG at all positions (a named third-party lab, but one Clearlight paid, so not strictly independent), while Sunlighten's under-1 mG claim is contested by independent meters that read up to about 2 mG at the seat.

 • Clearlight Premier vs JNH Joyous

 Both are far-infrared cabins, and both cite EMF testing.
 The distinction is position.
-Clearlight publishes independent results below 0.8 mG at all positions; JNH's lower-looking 0.32 mG is measured from the center of a heater, not where you sit.
+Clearlight publishes a commissioned VitaTech report below 0.8 mG at all positions (a named third-party lab Clearlight paid, so not strictly independent); JNH's lower-looking 0.32 mG is measured from the center of a heater, not where you sit.

 • HigherDose Sauna Blanket V4 vs LifePro RejuvaWrap